Cameron County, Texas

-Cameron County, officially the County of Cameron, is the southernmost county in the U.S. state of Texas.
+Cameron County is the southernmost county in the U.S. state of Texas.
 As of the 2020 census, its population was 421,017.
 Its county seat is Brownsville.

 The county was founded in 1848 and is named for Captain Ewen Cameron, a soldier during the Texas Revolution and in the ill-fated Mier Expedition.
 During the later 19th century and through World War II, Fort Brown was a US Army outpost here, stimulating the development of the city of Brownsville.

 Cameron County comprises the Brownsville–Harlingen, TX metropolitan statistical area, as well as the Brownsville–Harlingen–Raymondville combined statistical area, which itself is part of the larger Rio Grande Valley region.

+The second-largest city in the county is Harlingen.

+The county is home to the SpaceX Starbase spaceport, situated in Boca Chica; it is also the residence of Elon Musk.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1276 sqmi, of which 891 sqmi are land and 386 sqmi (30%) are covered by water.
 To the east, the county borders the Gulf of Mexico.